AaronAWB/Taste_of_Twitter/README.md

 <img width="2259" alt="Screenshot 2023-10-07 at 2 47 54 PM" src="https://github.com/AaronAWB/Taste_of_Twitter/assets/108595340/49c820bd-ab4b-4ce1-a247-1390ef991e1f">

-Users can return a random recent tweet from one of five pre-selected Twitter users: LeVar Burton, Philip Pullman, Seattle Sounders FC, Thoughts of Dog, and House of Switzerland.
+Users can return a random recent tweet from one of five pre-selected Twitter users: LeVar Burton, Philip Pullman, Seattle Sounders FC, Andrei Neagoie, and Jon Stewart.

 ## Summary

 Taste of Twitter was a capstone project for the Software Development Mastermind program and my first full-stack web application.

 The front-end is a client built using React and styled using Bootstrap 5 that allows the user to navigate between pages using the React Router library.
 The user can search all recent tweets by user handle or keyword - or display a tweet from one of five pre-selected twitter users - pulled from Twitter API v1.1.
 API calls are routed through a Python-based internal API built using the Flask framework at the back-end.

+**Note:** Twitter API v1.1 was fully deprecated in September, 2023.
+This project has been updated to use Twitter API v2.0.
+Due to recent changes in developer access to the Twitter API, the random Tweet feature is now limited to 10 requests every 15 minutes.
+If you receive an error message, please wait 15 minutes and try again.
+10/7/2023.

 ## Skills Developed